JetBrains/sbt-idea-plugin/README.md

 # sbt-idea-plugin

-SBT plugin that makes development of Intellij IDEA plugins in Scala easier.
+SBT plugin that makes development of IntelliJ IDEA plugins in Scala easier.

 ## Installation